stmDAO/smarterp-cai-evaluation/README.md

 ![Graph of precision by language](https://github.com/stmDAO/smarterp-cai-evaluation/blob/main/misc/readme/precision_eval_langs.png)
 ![Graph of recall by language](https://github.com/stmDAO/smarterp-cai-evaluation/blob/main/misc/readme/recall_eval_langs.png)
 ![Graph of F1 by language](https://github.com/stmDAO/smarterp-cai-evaluation/blob/main/misc/readme/f1_eval_langs.png)

+#### Terms frequency
+As we previously commented on the suitability of using WER as a metric, by definition, the terminologies interpreters need are words or word combinations that are rare in the languages interpreted.

+In generic ASR systems is pretty tricky to have good results for obscure terminology used in some specialized fields.
+That's why we decided to adapt the language model used in our ASR component for each session and treat the interpreter's provided documentation as the best possible resource for that task.

+Measuring absolute frequency for words in a language is a difficult task; each corpus has some level of variability in that sense, and even inside the same corpus, language usage varies depending on the time of usage, location, etc...
+Even though, as a general approach, we tried to measure the frequency of the terms used in the evaluation using the Google Ngram corpus; we got these results measuring the position of the words in the whole list for 1-grams, 2-grams and 3-grams:

+[GRAPH]

 ### Named entities evaluation
 [TODO]